-An external capacitor, C{SS} , connected from the soft-start (SS) pin to ground controls the TPS40200 soft-start interval.
-An internal charging resistor connected to VDD produces a rising reference voltage, which is connected though a 700-mV offset to the reference input of the TPS40200 error amplifier.
+An external capacitor (C{SS}) connected from the SS pin to ground controls the TPS40200 soft-start interval.
+An internal charging resistor connected to V{DD} produces a rising reference voltage that is connected through a 700-mV offset to the reference input of the TPS40200 error amplifier.
 When the soft-start capacitor voltage (V{CSS}) is below 150 mV, there is no switching activity.
-When V{CSS} rises above the 700-mV offset, the error amplifier starts to follow V{SST} - 700 mV, and uses this rising voltage as a reference.
+When V{CSS} rises above the 700-mV offset, the error amplifier starts to follow V{SST} - 700 mV and uses this rising voltage as a reference.
 When V{CSS} reaches 1.4 V, the internal reference takes over, and further increases have no effect.
-An advantage of initiating a slow start in this fashion is that the controller cannot overshoot because its output follows a scaled version of the controller's reference voltage.
-A conceptual drawing of the circuit that produces these results is shown in Figure 30.
+An advantage of initiating a slow start in this fashion is that the controller cannot overshoot, because its output follows a scaled version of the controller's reference voltage.
+A conceptual drawing of the circuit that produces these results is shown in Figure 33.
 A consequence of the 700-mV offset is that the controller does not start switching until the V{CSS} has charged up to 700 mV.
 The output remains at 0 V during the resulting delay.
 When V{CCS} exceeds the 700-mV offset, the TPS40200 output follows the soft-start time constant.
 Once above 1.4 V, the 700-mV internal reference takes over, and normal operation begins.

-Figure 30.
+Figure 33.
 Soft-Start Circuit

-The slow-start time should be more (slower) than the time constant of the output LC filter.
+The slow-start time should be longer (slower) than the time constant of the output LC filter.
 This time constraint may be expressed as:

-$$t{\rm S} \ge 2\pi \times \sqrt{L{\rm O} \times C{\rm O}}$$
+$$t{S} \ge 2\pi \times \sqrt{L{O} \times C{O}} \tag{2}$$